DLXPlugins/wp-ajaxify-comments/readme.txt

 * Bug fix: Plugin installer on Integrations tab wasn't working due to a fatal error.
 * Bug fix: Skeleton Loader was mis-labeled in the admin.
 * New: Setting Menu Helper is enabled by default.
 It's very useful for first-time setups and continued testing.
-* New: Added Comment shortcuts to Menu Helper for viewing comments in the admin.
+* New: Added Comment shortcuts to Menu Helper for viewing comments in the admin.A

 = 3.0.3 =
 * Released 2024-11-28